daavelino/pwd-strength/README.md

 > As a matter of comparison, this project categorize the password above as `weak`. [howsecureismypassword.net](https://howsecureismypassword.net/) says it would be required **7 hundred quintillion years** to crack it.
 Which one makes more sense to you?

-In any case, let's calculate some entropy for user-chosen passwords and check how difficult, in fact, it is to crack it.
+In any case, let's calculate some entropy for user-chosen passwords and check how difficult, in fact, it is to crack them.
 I bet you'll be surprised by the results.

 Enjoy!